BrianHenryIE/bh-wp-autologin-urls/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Adds magic email link to login screen.
 Adds single-use passwords to WordPress emails' URLs for frictionless login.
-Add magic email link to login screen.

 == Description ==

-Users will be automatically logged in when clicking links in emails sent from WordPress:
+A new "Email Magic Link" button is added to the standard WordPress and WooCommerce login screens.
+If there is a user account for the username filled out, they will receive an email with a link to log them in without a password.

+All emails sent from WordPress will contain login codes in links pointing back to the website:

 * Comment reply emails
 * Abandoned cart emails